AbdulrazaqAS/ipdao/README.md

 # Deploy QuizManager
 yarn hardhat run scripts/deployQuizManager.ts --network aeneid
 ```
 Then copy the contract address from the console and paste it as the `QUIZ_MANAGER` inside *.env*.
 The governor is also given quiz creator role for creating quizzes.
-And an address, `QUIZ_UPDATER`, is given updater role for marking and submitting quiz results to the `QuizManager`.
+And an address, `QUIZ_SUBMITTER`, is given submitter role for marking and submitting quiz results to the `QuizManager`.
+Marking and submission is done on a server.

 ```bash
 # Set roles and transfer ownership to governor